etherex/etherex/etherex/README.md

 1 = ETH
 2 = BTC
 3 = XETH
+...
 ```

+### Market names
+Follow the "ETH/<name>" convention for the market name, like "ETH/BOB" for BobCoin.

+### Minimum trade amounts
+When adding a subcurrency, make the minimum trade amount high enough to make economic sense.

 ### Examples
 Buy 1000 ETH at 1200 ETH/BTC (for 1.2 BTC)